How is B2B SEO Different from B2C SEO

 As for both business types, randomly asking for backlinks won’t work either.
 You have to pick relevant sites that are relevant to your niche or risk getting penalized by Google.

-While B2B may require a little more elbow grease because of its longer buying process, SEO is a strategy that needs constant adjustment for both B2B and B2C.
+While B2B may require a little more elbow grease because of its longer buying process, SEO is a strategy that needs constant adjustment for both B2B & B2C SEO.
 Google is ever improving its algorithms to “punish” those who use bad practices like “keyword stuffing,” so as long as you regularly evaluate your SEO strategy, you’re good to go.

-Are you outsourcing your SEO services to a third-party or are you doing it in-house?
+Are you outsourcing your SEO services to a third party or doing it in-house?
 What aspects of B2B/B2C SEO do you prioritize the most?
 Share it with us in the comment section below!